 Self analyzeusing the 168 Hours Exercise.
 How do you spend those weekly hours-atwork, home and on other activities?
-Keep a log or journal that will help you achieve balance and promote self care o Have a sense of vision, purpose and values that act as guiding lights to enable you to keep going forward
+Keep a log or journal that will help you achieve balance and promote self care

 Build personal resilience which is the key to self care (www.theresilienceprogramme.com)